Jrmromao/prompt-craft/docs/dev-plan/long-term-dev.md

-Here’s a curated list of **long-term features** for PromptCraft to make it a serious, scalable AI SaaS with high retention, monetization potential, and defensibility:
+Here’s a curated list of **long-term features** for PromptHive to make it a serious, scalable AI SaaS with high retention, monetization potential, and defensibility:

 ---